dlaurie/lua-notes/lpeg-brief.md

 A Lua string, consisting of an arbitrary sequence of bytes.
 On many systems, one could say "characters" instead.

 **pattern**
 A userdata type, containing enough information to characterize a certain property that a string might have.
 The properties that can be described are rather like the questions solvers of crossword puzzles tend to ask.
-For example: "seven letters, starts with 'p', has a double letter in it somewere".
+For example: "seven letters, starts with 'p', has a double letter in it somewhere".

 **subject**
 A string that is presented for examination to an LPEG function.
 Its bytes are referred to as "input".